 Editor's Note: This story originally appeared on NewRetirement.

-Up until at least three years ago, across all generations, Americans tended to steer away from risk.
-It will be interesting to evaluate if that attitude is further entrenched or has shifted after the COVID-19 pandemic.
+Research suggests that up until at least three years ago, across all generations, Americans tended to steer away from risk.

-Avoiding risk has been the prevalent attitude in all areas of Americans’ lives.
+Avoiding risk has been the prevalent attitude in all areas of American’s lives.
 And, a study found that risk tolerance fell between 2009 and 2019 — perhaps due to fallout from the 2008 financial crisis.
-In 2019: